UC3093C/uc3093c.github.io/_sources/labs/lab4.md

 ### Grading Rubric

-- Correct representation of classes and relationships in class diagram, proper use of UML notation for visibility, abstract classes, and methods (60%)
+- Correct representation of classes and relationships in class diagram, proper use of UML notation for visibility, abstract classes, and methods (50%)
-  - Correct implementation using draw.io diagram (30%)
+  - Correct implementation using draw.io diagram (25%)
-  - Correct implementation using Mermaid diagram (30%)
+  - Correct implementation using Mermaid diagram (25%)
-- Proper use of GitHub and Issues with correct issue template (40%)
+- Proper use of GitHub Project and Issues with correct issue template (50%)
-  - Correctly created and managed GitHub Issues (20%)
+  - Correctly created both GitHub Issues - name, description, assignee, labels, type (25%)
-  - Proper commit messages and issue linking (20%)
+  - Proper commit messages and issue linking (25%)